Posts

 Lighting is as important as every other element of the design.
 Good lighting changes and transforms a space.
 We use light and shade to make a room feel comfortable but also dramatic and atmospheric.
 Let’s say we want to highlight an artwork on a wall, we need a downlight to hit the artwork but in combination with a darker area around – this then draws our eye to the painting.

 Our skill is artfully combining downlights, uplights, wall lights, floor lights, hidden lights, feature lights, integrated architectural lighting, pendants and lamps to add vast interest and depth to each room.
-We apply different strategies for different solutions.
+We apply different strategies for different solutions to create the ideal architectural lighting design solution.
 We may illuminate special features such as an occasional table with flowers using Polespring downlight with a narrow beam, but we combine it with more general highlighting options.
 Lighting a beautiful curtain fabric will be done in a different way to creating targeted bright areas for tasks such as cooking, reading, or working at a desk.

 What impact does daylight have in interior design?